rianoc/parse_blog/parse.md

 ### Skip the middle man (Named pipes)

 Often plain text files will come compressed.
-This requirement them to be:
+This requires them to be:
 1. Decompressed to disk in full
 2. Ingested from disk

-This step in an inefficient use of resources.
-As the uncompressed file will only ever be read once.
+This is an inefficient use of resources, as the uncompressed file will only ever be read once.
 Named pipes allow the disk to be taken out of the equation by streaming the uncompressed data directly to kdb+

 For more information and examples see: